KunYi/pcaoa/README.md

 pcaoa
 =====

 emulation a accessory device on pc host

+just for AOA study